-Yamaguchi was born in Kyushu, Japan, had many brothers and a sister.
+Yamaguchi was born in Kyushu, Japan, and had many brothers and a sister.

 He graduated from Denshukan, traditional high school, founded by YANAGAWA-HAN (Samurai clan) in Edo period and then entered an advanced school (university), called Hiroikegakuen founded by Dr.Hiroike.

-Between October 1943 and October 1945, he joined the army and actively participated in the Pacific War.
-He was at that time considering a career in the army, becoming a senior officer by 1949 when he was introduced by a friend to Morihei Ueshiba, the founder of aikido.
+Between 1943-1945, he joined the army and participated in the Pacific War.
+He was considering a career in the army, becoming a senior officer by 1949 when he was introduced by a friend to Morihei Ueshiba, the founder of aikido.

-Aikido Success Blueprint offers you a massive 7 ebook and 2 video gold-mine of unique knowledge on how to fast-track your skills.
+Aikido Success Blueprint offers you a massive gold-mine of unique knowledge to fast-track your skills.
 Plus you'll get Key Action Steps for maximum results!

-Among these dojos, Zoshukan, in Tokyo, Japan was the most important private dojo.
+Among these dojos, Zoshukan, in Tokyo, Japan was the most important dojo.

-From 1977-1995, Seigo Yamaguchi organized seminars, and travelled to many countries including...
-France, Germany, England, Brazil, Argentina, Uruguay and the USA to teach aikido.
+From 1977-1995, Seigo Yamaguchi organized seminars, and travelled to many countries including France, Germany, England, Brazil, Argentina, Uruguay, USA.

 His aikido technique was very relaxed and creative.
 He was popular because of his unique approach that emphasized balance taking.

-I particularly like the way he completely controls his uke.
-His videos are fascinating to watch and reveal many gems to students.
+I particularly liked the way he completely controls his uke.
+His aikido videos are fascinating to watch and reveal many gems to the students.
 More Here